 By law, you are not allowed to discuss collection matters to anyone other than the debtor himself (or the co-signer of the debt if the debtor is unreachable/unable to pay).
 This is also called the No-Third party disclosure law.
 Ensure that it’s the right person on the other side.
 Some debt collectors additionally verify customers by checking their last four digits of SSN or address.
 Start your call by speaking clearly and with confidence, neither too loud or too soft.

 b) If someone else picks the call:

-If person on the phone does not know the debtor at all, then its possible that the debtors contact information has changed.
+If the person on the phone does not know the debtor at all, then it’s possible that the debtor’s contact information has changed.
 You may need to do an advanced Skip Tracing to locate the debtor.

 c) Landline or Cell Phone

-It is a always beneficial to be aware if you are calling on debtor’s personal landline, cell phone or work phone.
+It is always beneficial to be aware if you are calling on debtor’s landline, cell phone or work phone.
 FDCPA Collection laws are more strict when calling on the cell phone.
-In some states calling on cell-phone is prohibited by default, unless the debtor has given you the permission.
+In some states calling on cell-phone is prohibited by default, unless the debtor has permitted you.

 Good morning, my name is [ your name], we have an important message from [company name] for [Mr. John Doe].
 Please call [company’s telephone number] and please mention the reference number [***xyz] when you calls us back.